Share this article

-Dollar Shave Club continues their viral dominance by encouraging their users to share unboxing pictures via social media, rewarding the best picture tagged with #UnboxDSC with a free t-shirt.
+Dollar Shave Club continues their viral dominance by encouraging their users to share unboxing pictures via multiple social media channels, rewarding the best picture tagged with #UnboxDSC with a free t-shirt.

-Implementing a solid referral marketing program just amplifies surprise and delight by rewarding people for sharing, turning customers into brand advocates and incentivizing them to spread the word.
+Implementing a solid referral marketing program just amplifies surprise and delight the customer base by rewarding people for sharing, turning customers into brand advocates and incentivizing them to spread the word.

 2. Create a connection through stories

 The Tile App strengthens their brand by sharing incredible stories of their product at work.
 With striking headlines like “Stolen Car Recovered with Tile” and “How I Found my Lost Keys in the Piano,” their blog is filled with read dozens of real-life stories of how everyday people recovered their most important possessions with the help of their Bluetooth tracking chip and accompanying app.